 Opioids - Know the Rx

-In April 2017 Cuyahoga County launched an extensive, collaborative long-term public awareness campaign whose purpose is to educate residents about the potential dangers of opioid prescriptions.
+Cuyahoga County is considered a national model for tackling the opioid epidemic.
+This extensive, long-term public awareness campaign was designed with the purpose of educating residents about the potential dangers of opioid prescriptions.

 Here are some example of materials that your organization can obtain, personalize and distribute to help support this initiative:

 - This group should be relatively small, composed of marketing and communications professionals with strong ties to media and local community/government leaders.